dewenni/ESP_Buderus_KM271/README.md

 ## additional and optional Oilcounter / Oilmeter

 The project includes also an additional and optional oilcounter implementation.
-I have installed an Braun HZ-5 Meter to measure the oil consumtion.
+I have installed a Braun HZ-5 Meter to measure the oil consumption.
-There are diffeent models with (HZ 5R, HZ 5DR) and without pulse output (HZ 5).
+There are different models with (HZ 5R, HZ 5DR) and without pulse output (HZ 5).
 I have used the normal one without pulse output and modified it with a small reed contact - that works fine and was simple to install.
 If you are not interested in the Oil Meter function you can simple disable it in config.h